wso2/docs-is/en/docs/key-concepts/access-control-and-entitlement-management.md

 -   Action
 -   Environment

-A Rule is the most elementary unit of policy .
+A Rule is the most elementary unit of policy.
 It may exist in isolation only within one of the major actors of the XACML domain.
 The main components of a Rule are as follows:

--   This defines the set of requests to which the rule is intended to apply in the form of a logical expression on attributes in the request.
+-   <<zero-width space>Target<zero-width space>>- This defines the set of requests to which the rule is intended to apply in the form of a logical expression on attributes in the request.
--   The effect of the rule indicates the rule -writer's intended consequence of a "True" evaluation of the rule .
-Two values are
-    allowed: "Permit" and "Deny".
+-   <<zero-width space>Effect<zero-width space>>- The effect of the rule indicates the rule-writer's intended consequence of a "True" evaluation of the rule.
+Two values are allowed: "Permit" and "Deny".
--   A Boolean expression that refines the applicability of the rule beyond the predicates implied by its target .
+-   <<zero-width space>Condition<zero-width space>>- A Boolean expression that refines the applicability of the rule beyond the predicates implied by its target.
 Therefore, it may be absent.
--   Obligation expressions may be added by the writer of the policy.
+-   <<zero-width space>ObligationExpressions<zero-width space>>- Obligation expressions may be added by the writer of the policy.
     When a PDP evaluates a policy containing obligation expressions, it evaluates the obligation expressions into obligations and returns certain of those obligations to the PEP in the response context.
--   &lt; `          AttributeSelector         ` &gt; - This allows the
-    policy to specify an attribute with given identifier, category and data type.
+-   <<zero-width space>AttributeSelector<zero-width space>>- This allows the policy to specify an attribute with given identifier, category and data type.
 The AttributeSelector on the other hand, provides a mean to lookup the value of attributes using a XPath query by specifying